 Housing Legacy Program Background

-The homes donated through the Housing Legacy Program are administered by the Division of Housing’s Permanently Affordable Homeownership Program (PAHP).
+The homes donated through the Housing Legacy Program are administered by Housing and Human Services Homeownership Program.

-This program is dedicated to making homes in our community available to a variety of residents, offering opportunities for homeownership to those with low, moderate, and middle incomes for an inclusionary housing landscape across the city.
-PAHP currently administers between eight and nine hundred homes carrying covenants that will keep them permanently affordable into perpetuity.
+This program is dedicated to making homes in our community available to a variety of people, offering opportunities for homeownership to those with low, moderate, and middle incomes for an inclusionary housing landscape across the city.
+The program currently administers approximately 750 homes carrying covenants that will keep them permanently affordable into perpetuity.

 When you support the program, you are investing in the future of a diverse and affordable community.
 A planned gift to the Housing Legacy Program is a powerful expression of support for the future of our community.